 Stecklerfisch - Seafood at the Oktoberfest

 This Oktoberfest delight has a tent dedicated to it.
-If you're looking for a lighter alternative to the usual meaty fare at Oktoberfest, Stecklerfisch is the perfect option.
+If you're looking for a lighter alternative to the usual meaty fare at Oktoberfest, option.
 Bavarians love roasting their fish on sticks, and you'll find this popular dish inside and outside the tents.
 The most commonly used fish is mackerel, but other whitefish, trout, and char are also used.
 Though the smell of Stecklerfisch can be pungent, it's one of the most beloved foods at Oktoberfest.
 Head to the Fischer-Vroni tent, where an open grill is almost 50 feet (15 meters) long.

 Vegetarian Treats Offered at Oktoberfest